 A scammer may use a victim’s phone number to make calls or send text messages to get money from that person.

-From a business perspective, when someone calls your phone number without your permission and with bad intent, it is considered unauthorized usage of paid communication services.
+From a business perspective, when someone calls your phone number without your permission and with bad intent, the Federal Communications Commission considers this an unauthorized usage of paid communication services.

 The Federal Communications Commission (FCC) has taken action against VOIP fraudsters in the past, so this type of fraud is something to be aware of.

-Features such as VOIP lookup can help you if you believe a scam is happening.
+Features such as VOIP lookup can help if you believe a scam is happening.

-Here you can look for the CNAM of the caller ID to see if the number is registered to a business or residential address.
+Here you can look for the CNAM of the caller ID to see if anyone has registered the number to a business or residential address.

 This is similar to the caller ID of a traditional phone, but it can usually provide more information.

-You can do all of this to ensure that you don’t get scammed out of money.
+You can do all this to ensure you don’t get scammed out of money.

 An analog telephone adapter (ATA) is a device that connects an analog phone to a VoIP network.